-Form to request an out of normal year group admission

-Completed forms should be sent to Admissions, Trinity Academy, Brangwyn Grove, Lockleaze, Bristol, BS7 9BY or by email to admissions@trinityacademybristol.org
+Form to request an out of normal year group admission and submit to Admissions, Trinity Academy, Brangwyn Grove, Lockleaze, Bristol, BS7 9BY or email admissions@trinityacademybristol.org.

 Parents will submit any evidence in support of their case with the application, for instance from a medical practitioner, head teacher etc. Some of the evidence a parent might submit could include: